AchrafKassioui/Learning-iOS-Dev/README.md

 ```

 Notice how we use `as?
 String`.
 This tells the search pattern to check if the value of key `"name"` is of type `String`.

-## SpriteKit scene size

-*21 January 2024*

-How should I size my SpriteKit scene?
-How does scene size affect performance?
-Will my nodes' position be constrained by the scene size?
-If a physics body falls under gravity, will it continue to fall indefinitely?

-If we command-click on `SKScene` in a SpriteKit code, we can bring up the header information for the class:

-> A scene is infinitely large, but it has a viewport that is the frame through which you present the content of the scene.
-The passed in size defines the size of this viewport that you use to present the scene.
->

-An older version of the header, [quoted here](https://stackoverflow.com/a/33447352/420176), reads:

-> To display different portions of your scene, move the contents relative to the viewport.
-One way to do that is to create a SKNode to function as a viewport transformation.
-That node should have all visible contents parented under it.

-That version probably predates the introduction of `SKCameraNode`, since a SpriteKit camera does essentially that.
-Now regarding the relation between the scene size and the viewport size, we can read this in the same header file:

-> fill: Scale the SKScene to fill the entire SKView
->
-> aspectFill: Scale the SKScene to fill the SKView while preserving the scene's aspect ratio.
-Some cropping may occur if the view has a different aspect ratio.
->
-> aspectFit: Scale the SKScene to fit within the SKView while preserving the scene's aspect ratio.
-Some letterboxing may occur if the view has a different aspect ratio.
->
-> resizeFill: Modify the SKScene's actual size to exactly match the SKView.

-So a SpriteKit scene is an infinite canvas by default.
-The part of the scene that is being drawn and rendered is the view (`SKView`).
-A scene can either be scaled to fit a view (one of the 4 `scaleMode`), or be drawn through a camera frame that determines which crop of the scene is in view.

-Regardless of scene size, objects can be positioned freely without limit.
-Does positioning objects tens or hundreds of thousands of points away from each other have an impact on memory consumption and performance?
-I don't know yet.

 ## private, fileprivate, internal, public